colinpaicemq/MQTools/README.md

 A repository of useful bits of code for processing IBM MQ.

 ## C samples
-  1. One for putting an getting messages - with bugs to education people on debugging MQ!
+  1. One for putting an getting messages - with bugs to educate people on debugging MQ!
   1. One acting as a MQ server in C

 ## Python code